-Unfortunately, this means that he might happily gobble up something that isn’t good for him, or may even make him sick.
-Of course, it’s also possible for a dog owner to unknowingly feed their precious companion a particular food that they think is okay, but it turns out to be harmful.
+Unfortunately, this means that she might be quick to eat something that isn’t good for her.
+It's also not uncommon for humans to feed their dogs something that they think is ok but turns out to be harmful.

 There are lots of ‘human’ foods out there dogs eat that actually have loads of nutritional benefits for them—and some that are a big no-no. You might be surprised to find just how many seemingly innocuous foods can be quite toxic to dogs.

 Fruit is a good example.
 There are many fruits that are great for dogs.
 Fruits are rich in many different vitamins and antioxidants, and dogs love the sweet taste.
 But what about stone fruits?
 Can dogs eat plums?

 Plums are a delicious seasonal fruit grown and enjoyed all over the world.
 But before adding them to your dog’s diet, read this!